 Other notable books on this subject included Singapore – the Battle that Changed the World, on the fall of Singapore to the Japanese in 1942; Green Beach, which revealed an important new aspect of the Dieppe Raid, when a radar expert landed with a patrol of the South Saskatchewan regiment, which was instructed to protect him, but also to kill him if he was in danger of falling into enemy hands; The Unknown Warrior, the story about a member of a clandestine British commando force consisting largely of Jewish exiles from Germany and eastern Europe, who deceived Hitler into thinking that the D-Day invasion was a diversion for the main assault near Calais and was then pursued both by the Germans and the French Resistance as he sought the safety of the Allied Lines; and The Uninvited Envoy, which told the story of Hitler’s deputy, Rudolf Hess’ solo mission to Britain in 1941, and features first-hand accounts from many of the people involved.

 He volunteered for the Army in World War 2, as soon as he was old enough.
 He was commissioned into the Royal Berkshire Regiment and served in Burma with the Lincolnshire Regiment.
-In the Far East his troopship, the El Madina, was torpedoed in March 1944 whilst sailing from Calcutta to Chittagong, and he spent 18 hours adrift in the Indian Ocean.
+In the Far East his troopship, the El Madina, was torpedoed on 16th March 1944 whilst sailing in convoy HC-44 from Calcutta to Chittagong, and he spent 18 hours adrift in the Indian Ocean.
+Ten crew, six gunners and 364 troops perished in the incident.
 He also wrote his first book, Not Such a Bad Day, by hand in the jungles of Burma on airgraphs, single sheets of light-sensitive paper which could be reduced to the size of microdots and flown to England in their thousands to be blown up to full size again.
 His mother then typed it up and sent it off to an agent, who found a publisher who sold 28,000 copies, although Leasor received just £50 for all its rights.
-After being wounded in action he became a correspondent for the SEAC, the Services Newspaper of South East Asia Command, under the inspirational editorship of Frank Owen,.
+He was wounded in action (blown up by a shell) on 8th May 1944 (his mother’s birthday), in the Arakan, and treated at 25 Indian Casualty Clearing Station.
+In November 1944 he left Burma to become a sub-editor of Contact, a bi-weekly newspaper for India Command in Delhi and the SEAC, the forces newspaper of South East Asia Command, under the inspirational editorship of Frank Owen.
+He returned to Burma as an official Army Observer for the 12th Army, then in Rangoon.
+In February 1946 he was transferred to become an Army Observer based at HQ Malaya Command in Kuala Lumpur.
+During his time as an observer he travelled throughout Burma, Malaya, the Shan States and the Andaman Islands by plane and jeep.
+He reckoned that he had visited practically every town in these regions by the time he returned to the UK in mid-1946.
+His official record shows that he wrote over 300 news stories on the Burma campaign, and also contributed features for the BBC, All India Radio, as well as for virtually every British national newspaper.
 His novel, NTR: Nothing to Report, is a semi-autobiographical account of many of his experiences in India and Burma during the war.

 After the war he went up to Oriel College, Oxford, to read English.
 There he edited the Isis magazine, before joining the Daily Express, then the largest circulation newspaper in the free world.
-He was soon appointed private secretary to Lord Beaverbrook, the proprietor of the newspaper, and later became a foreign correspondent.
+He was soon appointed private secretary to Lord Beaverbrook, the proprietor of the newspaper.
+One of his first tasks in this position was to help Beaverbrook write a book which was published as “The Three Keys to Success”.
+He later became a foreign correspondent.

 He became a full-time author in the 1960s.
 He also ghosted a number of autobiographies for subjects as diverse as the Duke of Windsor, King Zog of Albania, the actors Kenneth More and Jack Hawkins and Rats, a Jack Russell terrier that served with the British Army in Northern Ireland during the Troubles.